dannymagnus/CI_MS2_Space-Trek/README.md

 10. As a site owner; I want users to be able to send us messages.
 11. As a site owner; I want users to be able to find us on social media.
 12. As a site owner; I want the site to be fully responsive and reactive across mobile, tablet and desktop devices.
+13. As a site owner; I want all form fields validated as to not have any empty values.

 ## Scope